yumna-khan/scRNA-seq-analysis/README.md

 During normalization, unwanted sources of technical variation were regressed out using the `vars.to.regress` parameter.
 Highly variable genes (HVGs) were identified using `variable.features.n = 3000`, and the `method = "glmGamPoi"` option was used to improve computational efficiency during model fitting (Choudhary et al., 2023).

-SCTransform normalization was executed on the HPC using an R script submitted via a shell job script.
+SCTransform normalization was executed on the HPC using an [R Script](code/normalize/run_normalization.R) submitted via a [shell job script](code/normalize/normalize_job.sh).

 ### 4. Clustering